sj-hub9796/Async/README.md

 ## 🔧 Commands
 - `/async config toggle` — Enables or disables the mod in-game (no server restart required).
 Use this command to instantly see how Async improves your server.
-- `/async config setEntityMoveSync` — Disables parallel processing of entity movement.
-Useful for preventing potential desynchronization with vanilla logic (disabled by default).
-Always enabled for items.
 - `/async config synchronizedEntities add` — Adds selected entity to synchronized processing.
 - `/async config synchronizedEntities remove` — Removes selected entity from synchronized processing.
 - `/async stats` — Displays the number of threads in use.